How it works

 Remove the pooling charge from gross premium

-The carrier's pooling charge is removed from gross premium to reveal net premium — what was actually available to cover group claims.
-This is the denominator the carrier doesn't want shown.
+The carrier’s pooling charge comes out of gross premium to reveal net premium — what was actually available to cover group claims.
+This is the denominator the carrier doesn’t want shown.

 3. 03